giuliodondi/kOS-Shuttle-OPS3/README.md

 - The G-meter and attitude angles disappear to see the runway better
 - 1500m above the runway there is a checkpoint that forces guidance from Capture into Outer Glideslope mode even if the errors are not small by then.
 You will notice because flap trim, vertical speed and distance will all disappear from the HUD, and altitude will be displayed in a finer format
 - During final flare, the guidance pipper disappears.
 If you're flying CSS, guide yourself relative to the runway

+Speed-wise, the Orbiter should be at around 180 m/s at the start of A/L, slow down in a controlled manner to about 145 m/s at the start of the flare, complete the flare around 120m/s and decelerating and touchdown between 90 and 80 m/s.
+If the dap is on AUTO, there will be some oscillations during Final Flare as it attempts to stabilise the vertical speed, I still haven't been able to dampen these out reliably